Sturdy-Statistics/bailey/README.md

 - load the embedded backup public key
 - load or create the encrypted server keychain
 - unlock it using the supplied password

+Call `init!` exactly once in a JVM lifecycle.
+A second call is rejected.
+If initialization throws for any reason, abort application startup rather than continuing without Bailey.

 ### 3. Encrypt and decrypt data